Chassis Cluster Redundancy Group Failover

 Overview

-The dampening time is the minimum interval allowed between back-to-back failovers for a redundancy group.
-This interval affects manual failovers and automatic failovers caused by interface monitoring failures.
+The dampening time defines the minimum interval allowed between consecutive failovers for a redundancy group.
+This interval applies to both manual failovers and automatic failovers triggered by interface monitoring failures.

-In this example, you set the minimum interval allowed between back-to-back failovers to 420 seconds for redundancy group 0.
+In this example, the minimum interval between back-to-back failovers is set to 420 seconds for redundancy group 0.

 Configuration